samarth1412/Gossip-protocol/README.md

 - simple_gossip.gleam: Contains a simplified or helper implementation of the gossip protocol.
 - time_util.gleam: Provides utility functions for timing and measuring performance.
 - argv.gleam: Handles parsing of command-line arguments for the application.

+## What is Working

+- Both Gossip and Push-Sum algorithms are fully implemented and can be run on all four topologies (Full Network, Line, 3D Grid, Imperfect 3D).
+- The system successfully simulates large-scale networks, with Push-Sum handling up to 10,000 nodes and Gossip up to 3,000 nodes in some topologies.
+- Convergence time is measured and reported for each run, and results are consistent with expectations for distributed protocols.
+- The codebase is modular, allowing easy extension or modification of algorithms and topologies.

 ## Results: Convergence Time vs. Network Size